OpenBCI/brainflow/docs/BrainFlowDev.rst

 - add information about your board to brainflow_boards.json
 - add new files to CmakeLists.txt

 **You've just written Python, Java, C#, R, C++ ...
 SDKs for your board!
-Also now you can use your new board with applications and frameworks which uses BrainFlow API.**
+Also now you can use your new board with applications and frameworks which use BrainFlow API.**

 To enable automation testing you should develop a simple emulator for your new board and add tests to .travis.yml and appveyour.yml, also make sure that all current tests are passed and feel free to send PR.